wrussell1999/new-web/content/hk20/MLH_prizes.md

     - title: Most Creative Radar Hack
       content: |
       Build the most creative hack using Radar's SDKs and APIs for geofencing, location search, and geocoding.
-Some ideas for location-aware projects include: a delivery  tracker, campus building locator, and a Find my Friends clone.
-Winning team members will be eligible to win a Tile Sticker Smart Tracker and a chance to be featured by Radar.
+Some ideas for location-aware projects include: a delivery

       **Prize:**
       Tile Sticker Smart Tracker & a chance be featured by Radar

 ---